scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Each AS that will be a Certificate Authority (a so-called CA AS) MUST ensure that the following key and certificate is available:

-- A control-plane root private key, and a certificate holding the corresponding public key.
+- A control plane root private key, and a certificate holding the corresponding public key.

-This implies that there will be one control-plane root certificate per CA AS.
+This implies that there will be one control plane root certificate per CA AS.

 **Note**: Representatives of CA ASes need not be present at the signing ceremony themselves as they do not have to put a signature on the TRC.
 However, if a CA AS does not attend the signing ceremony in person, it MUST ensure that the corresponding root certificate is available at the ceremony to be shared.